Using Outside Income to Help Qualify

 One of the determinations lenders must make when evaluating a loan application is whether or not the borrowers can comfortably afford the new mortgage payments.
 Regular income, revolving debt, installment debt, and outside income are all considered.
 This is done primarily by way of debt-to-income ratios, or simply “debt ratios.”
-Most loan programs provide guidance on these ratios both in terms of the new total house payment, including taxes, insurance and mortgage insurance (when needed) as well as a total debt ratio which then includes the housing ratio plus all other monthly credit obligations.
-In general, the housing ratio should be around 33% while the total ratio can be somewhere are 43% although some programs allow for ratios higher than that but they are less common.
+Most loan programs provide guidance on these ratios both in terms of the new total house payment, including taxes, insurance and mortgage insurance (when needed) as well as a total debt ratio.
+The total debt ratio includes the housing ratio plus all other monthly credit obligations.
+In general, the housing ratio should be around 33% while the total debt ratio can be somewhere are 43%.
+Some programs allow for ratios higher than that but they are less common.

 This comes into play when first getting a preapproval.
 A preapproval lets the borrowers know their file has already been reviewed and the only thing left to provide is a property address.
 The preapproval can be up to a certain amount or it can be for a specific property.
 When calculating debt ratios, monthly debt is compared with gross monthly income.
-What is considered “income” in a lender’s eyes, and what is outside income?
+What is considered income in a lender’s eyes, and what is outside income?

-That at first might seem a silly question but there are guidelines that determine what type of income can be used to help qualify.
+There are guidelines that determine what type of income can be used to help qualify.
 The most common is a regular paycheck.
-Lenders will want to see evidence of regular monthly income and the way to document this from an employer is to review the most recent paycheck stubs covering a 30 day period.
+Lenders will want to see evidence of regular monthly income.
+One way to document this is to review the most recent paycheck stubs over a 30 day period.
 Lenders also want to see a history of employment of at least two years.
-This is verified with the last two years of W2 forms or the last two years of personal and business tax returns in the instance of self-employment.
-But there are other types of income outside of a regular job and being self-employed.
+This is verified with two years of W2 forms or the last two years of personal and business tax returns if self-employed.
+But there are other types of outside income beyond a regular job and being self-employed.

 The bottom line for all outside income is essentially the same across the board.
 There needs to be a verifiable history of receiving it, it must be consistent and the lender must determine whether or not the income is likely to continue into the future.
 If you have some income that you’re not sure if it can be used to help qualify, just give me a call and we can work it through together.